jonwoster/cse210_final/README.md

 - sounds (folder): containing sound (WAV) files

 ## Technologies Used:
-- The only software required for this program is Python.
+- The software required for this program is Python.
 You can download it here: https://www.python.org
+- The raylib library is needed as well.
 - The collaboration was done via github: https://github.com/jonwoster/cse210_final

 ## How to Start: